Broaching Job Shops

 When manufacturers need to rapidly produce large volumes of parts with specific shapes, the preferred machining process is broaching.
 However, broaching is so specialized that broaching job shops now offer different broaches to machine work pieces.
 Each broach tool has its own definite arrangement of multiple teeth to machine parts—therefore, different broaches are developed for different applications.
 Broaches generally fall into two major categories: push broaches and pull broaches.
 Broaches are then additionally categorized as either internal or external.

 Here are the major types of broaches and their differentiators:

-A push broach, as its name implies, is pushed through soft work pieces to machine a part, either with an arbor press or with a hydraulic press based on the application.
+- Pushed through soft work pieces to machine a part, either with an arbor press or with a hydraulic press, depending on the application.
 A manual arbor press is used for low volume.
 However, when the volume of parts to be broached is large, a mechanized press is used.
 A push broach is typically short, as it undergoes compression to shape parts.
 A long push broach will either break or buckle under heavy loads.

-This type of broaches is utilized when material has to be removed from the external surface.
+- This type of broach is utilized when material has to be removed from the external surface.
 External broaches are also known as surface broaches.
 To machine work pieces, an external broach with a combination of teeth is passed over the machine surface.
-Inversely, sometimes the work piece itself is moved against the teeth of an external broach to give the part a flat or contoured surface.
+Inversely, sometimes the workpiece itself is moved against the teeth of an external broach to give the part a flat or contoured surface.
 External broaches come in many types that differ in shape based on the manufacturing requirement.
 Inserts or indexable tool bits are used with external broaches with the help of a broach holder or sub holder that is mounted on the machine.
-Blind broaching, where indents and shapes are machined on metal work pieces, is a common example of external broaching.
+Blind broaching is a common example of external broaching; it occurs when indents and shapes are machined on metal workpieces.